walimorris/Payup/README.md

 program that'll perform daily bill notification pop ups directly on  my personal PC.
 I ran into the ncurses library and figured I'd give it a shot.
-One of my goals is to become very comfortable in a Linux environment, so some of my first programs have utilized command line protocols and libraries, like ncurses and TCP utilities.
+One of my goals is to become very comfortable in a Linux environment, so some of my first programs have utilized command line protocols and libraries, like ncurses and TCP utilities, and notify2.

 This program is mainly the setup for the pop-up notification, where I'll then use the notify-send command in a small script to automate the daily notifications.
 Notify send is a cool Linux command